 Hermione shrugged.
 "Well, it needed to be done.
 But as I was saying, it's probable that there were runes on it at some time in the past, and I would say that they were probably put on in France and removed here in Britain."

-"It would have eventually affected everyone in the castle," Hermione cut in again.
+"It would have eventually affected everyone in the castle," Hermione said.
 "Firenze's mind was just more sensitive, being a Seer.
 So it was very good that you took all the precautions that you did, Harry."

 "Take a bow," Ron said to Harry out of the corner of his mouth.
 Aunt Muriel muttered under her breath and Charlie patted her hand again.